work / writing / about / contact / buy my books / home

 Performance

 Making use of the implicitly hierarchical structure of lectures, with the assumption that whatever I say is what is, I tell the audience I am going to demonstrate that space transforms according to one's needs.
 Demonstration after demonstration, I find myself immersed in an imaginary maquette of my room, where size and space seem to have completely lost their consistency.
+Read an extract of the script

-work / about / contact / home
+work / writing / about / contact / buy my books / home

 At Times Another Lonesome Stranger (2024)